 - Blue for power – the power switch you attach to the battery or to a USB cable.

-- Pink for inputs / controls – Take inputs such as sound, light, or pressure to affect the flow of current.
+- Pink for controls – These pieces respond to inputs such as sound, light, or pressure to affect the flow of current.
 Button, dimmer switch/ volume control, sound activated switch, light sensor switch, remote controllable switch, oscillator, etc.

 - Green for outputs / actions – These modules do something.
 Lights, buzzers, motors, fans, speakers, etc.